testit-tms/api-client-python/docs/AutoTestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_auto_test**
-> AutoTestModel create_auto_test()
+> AutoTestApiResult create_auto_test()

 Create autotest

  This method creates a new autotest.
 To add an autotest to the test plan, link it to a work item using the `POST /api/v2/autoTests/{autoTestId}/workItems` method.
 Use the `POST /api/v2/testRuns/byAutoTests` method to run autotest outside the test plan.

 ### Example